openkruise/openkruise.io/versioned_docs/version-v1.0/best-practices/cloneset-lifecycle.md

   - Register the Pod IP with service discovery center when the pod is available；
 - When the Pod is upgraded ：
   - Before the upgrade, Unregister the Pod IP from the service discovery center；
-  - After the updrade, Register the Pod IP with service discovery center when the pod is available；
+  - After the upgrade, Register the Pod IP with service discovery center when the pod is available；
 - When the Pod is deleted：
-  - Before the deleteion, Unregister the Pod IP from the service discovery center；
+  - Before the deletion, Unregister the Pod IP from the service discovery center；

 Based on the above assumptions, we will describe in detail how to use CloneSet Lifecycle to write a simple operator to implement the user-defined pod life cycle management.